Image: Matt Anderson Photography/Getty

 Antigua & Barbuda

 Lush, jungle-draped hills and enamel blue shores make this a number one spot for luxury-seeking honeymooners.
 Go for relaxing resorts, stunning sailing and the impossibly picturesque backdrop of the Pitons.
+If you’re looking for an adults-only retreat, there are three idyllic Sandals resorts: Sandals Grande St. Lucian, Sandals Regency La Toc and Sandals Halcyon Beach.

 A time-capsule island, bursting with colour and colonial curiosities.
 Coastal resorts offer fantastic beaches and mojitos on tap but it’s the cities you’ll not want to miss.
 Down cobbled streets and off grand squares, you’ll find Havana fizzing with culture, nightlife, live music and salsa clubs.

 Very few islands boast their own underwater sculpture park like Grenada does.
 Known as the Spice Island, the scent of nutmeg hangs in the air, friendly locals wave good morning and your days are whiled away on beaches or wandering colourful towns on this low-key island.
+This is where you’ll find Sandals Grenada, set on the exclusive Pink Gin Beach.

 British Virgin Islands